DUI Felony Law, Penalty, & Defense

 Injury Defined: Neither great bodily injury (GBI), nor severe injury is required to prove a victim is injured for purposes of a felony DUI case.
 In fact, even a seat belt bruise that results from an accident will suffice for DUI charges against the defendant.
 However, for obvious reasons, soft tissue injuries, and other injuries that aren't readily apparent, even with an x-ray machine, are more difficult to prove against the defendant.

-For example, after accident statements by a victim of a 'strained back, without tangible medical evidence, does not necessarily equate to injury in a DUI case.
+For example, statements by a victim of a 'strained back, without tangible medical evidence, does not necessarily equate to injury in a felony DUI case.

 Felony DUI Penalties

 VC 23153(a) DUI with Injury: The most common felony DUI charge is charged pursuant to VC 23153(a), which is driving under the influence of alcohol or drugs with injury (but not necessarily with a BAC over the legal limit).
-VC 23153(a) is charged as a misdemeanor or as a felony (wobbler).
-If found guilty of VC 23153(a) as a felony, the defendant could face up to three years in prison.
+VC 23153(a) is charged as a misdemeanor, or alternatively as a felony (wobbler crime).
+If found guilty of VC 23153(a) as a felony, the defendant could face up to three years in jail.
 If the defendant is found guilty of VC 23153(a) as a misdemeanor, the defendant could face up to one year in county jail.

 CIMT: Felony DUI is not considered a crime involving moral turpitude.
+A crime involving moral turpitude is any crime that involves fraud or is otherwise immoral.
 However, a conviction for felony DUI can still lead to immigration or professional licensing problems, especially if the defendant is sentenced to more than a year in prison (aggravated felony).

-License Suspension: Any conviction for felony DUI, including VC 23153(a), can result in license suspension or revocation.
-In addition, the defendant's license will be restricted to attending DUI classes and work related travel unless the defendant is willing to install an interlock ignition device (IID) in his or her vehicle.
+License Suspension: Any conviction for felony DUI, including VC 23153(a), can result in driver license suspension or revocation.
+In addition, the defendant's license will be restricted to attending DUI classes and work-related travel unless the defendant is willing to install an interlock ignition device (IID) in his or her vehicle.

 In addition to the punishments listed above, if convicted of felony DUI, the defendant can suffer other penalties, including.
-Harsh DUI probation or parole terms, DUI classes (3-18 months depending on the county and the number of DUI convictions), mandatory Alcohol Anonymous (AA) classes, increased driver's insurance, possible loss of immigration status (for non U.S. citizens), possible loss or suspension of professional or occupational license, vehicle license revocation or suspension, civil law suits from victims for injuries or property damage, vehicle impound or civil forfeiture, and more.
+Harsh DUI probation or parole terms, DUI classes, mandatory Alcohol Anonymous (AA) classes, increased driver's insurance, possible loss of immigration status (for non-U.S. citizens), possible loss or suspension of professional or occupational license, vehicle license revocation or suspension, civil lawsuits from victims for injuries or property damage, vehicle impound or civil forfeiture, family law consequences (i.e. child custody, child visitation, etc.), military service consequences, and more.

 Note: intoxication is not a defense to a DUI charge.

-If you have been charged with felony DUI, under VC 23152, 23153, or 191.5, contact our DUI defense lawyers today for a free consultation.
-Our DUI lawyers have successfully defended hundreds of DUI charges and our lawyers are available seven days a week to answer your questions.
+If you have been charged with felony DUI, under VC 23152, 23153, contact our DUI defense lawyers today for a free consultation.
+Our law firm has defended hundreds of DUI charges over the years and our lawyers are available seven days a week to answer your questions.
 Call today!

 Incarceration: Felony VC 23153(a) prison sentence range: 16 months, 2 or 3 years (if probation not granted).
 Misdemeanor jail sentence up to 1 year.